 The ESRB is assigned several roles under these rules, from providing guidance to issuing opinions and recommendations on specific macroprudential measures notified to the ESRB by national authorities.

 The ESRB has prepared a set of documents to help make the macroprudential policy framework operational.

-The ESAs and the ESRB use stress tests to assess the resilience of financial institutions or market participants.
+The European supervisory authorities and the ESRB use stress tests to assess the resilience of financial institutions and market participants.
 As part of this cooperation, the ESRB has designed scenarios of adverse economic and financial market developments.